 Who are Aspire Defence Capital Works?

-Aspire Defence Capital Works (ADCW) is a construction management business that was formed in 2006 as the Building Contractor responsible for delivering new and refurbished living and working accommodation for the Army across Salisbury Plain and Aldershot.
+Aspire Defence Capital Works (ADCW) is part of KBR Aspire Defence and is a construction management business that was formed in 2006 as the Building Contractor responsible for delivering new and refurbished living and working accommodation for the Army across Salisbury Plain and Aldershot.

 This formed part of the Project Allenby & Connaught (PAC) PFI Contract with the MOD.

-ADCW isn’t an employing entity, so nearly all of our 300 employees are secondees from our parent company KBR.
+ADCW isn’t an employing entity, so nearly all of our 300 staff are secondees from our parent company KBR.

 Together, MOD and Aspire manage and deliver a modern, flexible living and working environment for soldiers in the Aldershot and Salisbury Plain area that will support the military, enhance UK defence infrastructure and provide long-term value for the MOD.